gogins/cloud-5/README.md

 pnpm run debug
 ```
 These commands will patch Strudel with my addons; build everything; make a
-distributable copy of the cloud-music Web site in the `docs` directory, with
+distributable copy of the cloud-music Web site in the `dist` directory, with
 all resources statically available; and run a local Web site, which is source
 level debuggable, in that directory.
 Examine `package.json` for details.